Styx (film)

 Styx is a 2018 German-Austrian drama film directed by Wolfgang Fischer.
-It was screened in the Panorama section at the 68th Berlin International Film Festival.
+The film features Susanne Wolff as Rike, an emergency doctor who is sailing her yacht solo off North Africa when she comes across a boat full of asylum seekers in distress after a storm has damaged their vessel.
+Styx was screened in the Panorama section at the 68th Berlin International Film Festival.
+It was highly praised by critics and won many awards, including at the German Directors Guild Awards, the German Film Awards, Boulder International Film Festival, and the FIPRESCI Prize at the Ljubljana International Film Festival, and was nominated for many others.

 Plot

 Rike is a German emergency doctor.
 For her holiday she decided to sail alone on her twelve-metre long yacht "Asa Gray", on a trip in the footsteps of Charles Darwin from Gibraltar to Ascension Island in the South Atlantic.
 During her journey off North Africa, she is informed by a container ship passing nearby that she must prepare for a severe storm on her way.

 After the violent storm that night, she discovers a damaged and overloaded trawler near her boat.
 Containing over a hundred people, threatened with death by drowning, they wave and shout towards her yacht.
 Rike tries to contact the boat by radio.
 When she does not receive an answer, she tries to contact rescue teams and organise the rescue.
 However, the requests for help remain largely unanswered at first, although several vessels can be seen nearby on the onboard radar.
 Coastguards are warned and promise help, but this will take many hours.
-The captain of the transport ship, who had promised support before the storm, informs him that his shipping company has prohibited any involvement in the rescue at sea of refugees.
+The captain of the transport ship, who had promised support before the storm, informs her that his shipping company has prohibited any involvement in the rescue at sea of refugees.

 Through her binoculars, Rike notices passengers falling or jumping into the water.
-A 14-year old boy swims and reaches the yacht.
+A 14-year-old boy swims and reaches the yacht.
 With the help of a lifebuoy, she rescues the exhausted boy from the water and hoists him onto her ship.
 The boy's name is Kingsley, which is written on his wristband.
 Rike moves away from the trawler, so as not to provoke further attempts, as her boat is too small to accommodate all the passengers.
 She gives first aid to Kingsley, bandages his wounds, and puts him on an IV drip.
 She calls the coastguard again by radio, who promise her that help is on its way and that she must stay away from the refugee boat.